Sample1703/POPContinuity/README.md

 - Save the subsets into .TXT files
 - Save the statistics data frame into an RData file
 - Create a new empty data frame to store the output of the ABC analysis
-- Read the observed statistics, located in a file called "RealDataObs.obs" and create a subset of each sample pair
+- Read the observed statistics, located in a file called ```RealDataObs.obs``` and create a subset of each sample pair

 ##### For each subset (for loop)